Battle-Ship-Linear-Relations/Battleship-V2/README.md

 Known Bugs:
 - the bot and user may be able to input slopes that never occur within the range of the game board
+- the game may say a slope is repeated if no new points are plotted on the board